kjmorse2/SnakeGame/ChatClient/README.md

 ```

 ### Comments to Evaluators:
-We Have no comments for the evaluators.
+We could not get the stylecop headers for any of the classes to work.

 ### Assignment Specific Topics:
 None